What is GST(Goods and Services Tax) in India? Complete Guide

 Certainly, here's an explanation of how the Goods and Services Tax (GST) functions in India, without direct reference to "GST":

 In India, a unified indirect tax system applies to the production, sale, and consumption of goods and services across the nation, streamlining multiple taxes into one coherent structure.
-This system operates on several key principles:
+This system operates on several fundamental principles:

 Multi-Tiered Taxation: The tax is imposed at every step of the product lifecycle, from procurement of raw materials to the point of sale to the end consumer, covering all intermediate processes like manufacturing and distribution.

-Consumption-Based: Unlike previous systems that taxed goods and services at their origin, this system levies taxes based on where they are consumed.
+Consumption-Based: Unlike previous systems that tax goods and services at their origin, this system levies taxes based on where they are consumed.
 Therefore, revenue is generated for the region where the goods are actually used, aligning tax collection with consumption patterns.

 Digital Compliance: An online portal supports the entire process, from registration and tax filing to payment, ensuring transparency, efficiency, and ease of compliance for businesses.